kyma-project/test-infra/prow/images/buildpack-java/README.md

 This folder contains the Buildpack Java image that is based on the Bootstrap image.
 Use it to build Java components.

-The image consists of:
-- java opendjk jre8 8u212-b04
+The Buildpack Java Docker Image contains `java openjdk jre8 8u212-b04`.

 ## Installation